 How about the Egyptian Museum, the second most important of its kind in the world, after the one in Cairo?
-It has reopened its doors last April, after several months of total refurbishment and renovation operated by some of the most well-known archeologists in the world, having its exposition rooms completely redesigned by Academy Award winner set-decorator Dante Ferretti.
+It just reopened its doors, after several months of total refurbishment and renovation operated by some of the most well-known archeologists in the world, having its exposition rooms completely redesigned by Academy Award winner set-decorator Dante Ferretti.

 On the other side, its Polytechnic College is quickly climbing up notches in the Best Technical College Schools in Europe, supplying engineers to primary institutions around the globe.